El Al Flight 1862: Flight

-The aircraft was still too high and close to land when it circled back to the airport.
-It was forced to continue circling Amsterdam until it could reduce altitude to that required for a final approach to landing.
+The aircraft was still too high and too close to land when it first circled back to the airport.
+It was forced to continue circling Amsterdam to reduce its altitude to that required for a final approach to landing.
 During the second circle, the wing flaps were extended.
-The inboard trailing edge flaps extended, since they were powered by the number one hydraulic system, which was still functioning, but the outboard trailing edge flaps did not, because they were powered by the number four hydraulic system, which had failed when the number four engine broke away.
-The partial flap condition meant that the aircraft would have a higher pitch attitude than normal as it slowed down.
+The inboard trailing edge flaps extended (since they were powered by the number one hydraulic system, which was still functioning), but the outboard trailing edge flaps did not (since they were powered by the number four hydraulic system, which had failed when the number four engine broke away).
 The leading edge slats extended on the left wing, but not on the right wing, because of the extensive damage sustained when the engines separated, which had also severely disrupted the air flow over the right wing.
-That differential configuration caused the left wing to generate significantly more lift than the right, especially when the pitch attitude increased as the airspeed decreased.
-The increased lift on the left side increased the tendency to roll further to the right, both because the right outboard aileron was inoperative and because the thrust of the left engines was increased in an attempt to reduce the aircraft's very high sink rate.
+That differential configuration caused the left wing to generate significantly more lift than the right, especially when the pitch attitude increased as the airspeed decreased, increasing the aircraft's tendency to roll further to the right, both because the right outboard aileron was inoperative and because the thrust of the left engines was increased in an attempt to reduce the aircraft's very high sink rate.
 As the aircraft slowed, the ability of the remaining controls to counteract the right roll diminished.
 The crew finally lost almost all ability to prevent the aircraft from rolling to the right.
 The roll reached 90° just before the impact with the apartments.

-At 6:35:25p.m., the first officer radioed to ATC: "Going down, 1862, going down, going down, copied, going down."
+At 18:35:25, the first officer radioed to ATC: "Going down, 1862, going down, going down, copied, going down."
 In the background, the captain was heard instructing the first officer in Hebrew to raise the flaps and lower the landing gear.